-Ederson made a hat-trick of big saves to deny Daniel James, Lingard and Martial before United were awarded a penalty when Rashford was chopped down by Bernardo Silva inside the area.
+Ederson made a hat-trick of big saves to deny Daniel James, Lingard, and Martial before United was awarded a penalty when Rashford was chopped down by Bernardo Silva inside the area.

 Rashford stepped up to continue his fine form with a 13th goal in 14 games for club and country and passed up two more big chances before Martial fired in at the near post to make it 2-0.

 “I was so happy with the way we started the game, the way we created big chances.
 We looked like we could score every time we got the ball,” added Solskjaer.

 “It should have been three or 4-0 up, but we are playing against the best team in the world so you have to defend well.”

 AFP / Lindsey Parnaby Anthony Martial celebrates Manchester United’s second goal against Manchester City